betheden/hebrew-grammar/content/front.rst

 platform, the `Door43 Content Service <https://git.door43.org>`__.
-Because of this, all the work is under revision control, you can go back and see the `commit history <https://git.door43.org/unfoldingWord/en_uhg/commits/branch/master>`__ if you'd like (it totals over 2500 commits at the time of writing).
+Because of this, all the work is under revision control, you can go back and see the `commit history <https://git.door43.org/unfoldingWord/en_uhg/commits/branch/master>`__ if you'd like (it totals over 2700 commits at the time of writing).

 Future
 ------

-We plan to extend the UHG, in conjunction with the unfoldingWord Hebrew Bible, to cover higher level syntactic and semantic information.
+We plan to extend the UHG, in conjunction with the unfoldingWord® Hebrew Bible, to cover higher level syntactic and semantic information.
 Rather than replacing the existing form-centric morphology of the OSHB, we would add another parsing layer on top of it that focuses on the